-- 1. Part A inpatient hospital deductible

-- 2. Part B deductible\\

-- 3. Usual and customary fees

-- 4. Preventive care Medicare doesn't cover

-- \ Pays 100% after you spend \$1,000 in out-of-pocket costs for a calendar year.
+Pays 100% after you spend \$1,000 in out-of-pocket costs for a calendar year.

-- \\ Note: Coverage of the Part B deductible is no longer available to people new to Medicare on or after January 1, 2020.
+Note: Coverage of the Part B deductible is no longer available to people new to Medicare on or after January 1, 2020.
 However, if you were eligible for Medicare before January 1, 2020 but not yet enrolled, you may be able to get this benefit.

 Minnesota versions of Medigap Plans K, L, M, and N are available.
 Minnesota versions of high-deductible F are available to people who had or were eligible for Medicare before January 1, 2020.
-(See pages 13 - 14 for details on eligibility.)
+(Go to pages 13 - 14 for details on eligibility.)

-Important: The basic and extended basic benefits are available when you enroll in Part B, regardless of age or health problems.
-If you're under 65, return to work and drop Part B to join your employer's health plan, you'll get a 6-month Medigap Open Enrollment Period after you turn 65 and retire from that employer when you join Part B again.
+Important: The basic and extended basic plans are available when you enroll in Part B, regardless of age or health problems.
+If you're under 65, return to work, and drop Part B to join your employer's health plan, you'll get a 6-month Medigap Open Enrollment Period after you turn 65 and retire from that employer when you join Part B again.

+Wisconsin - Standardized Medigap policies

-Wisconsin- Chart of standardized Medigap policies Wisconsin benefits
+Wisconsin benefits